 How Does The Pain Cycle Work?

-While pain is a significant symptom associated with prostatitis, more to this disease needs to be noted.
+While pain is a significant symptom with prostatitis, we must note more to this disease.
 Men often find that the condition affects them at both a physiological and psychological level.
 With this in mind, it is important to consider how the pain cycle works.

 In this section, we will provide a quick overview of the pain cycle associated with prostatitis.
 Men should realize how the pain cycle works and how it can lead to aggravated symptoms.

 The cycle starts with pain.
 This is an obvious factor, but other than pain itself, complications tend to develop in the process.
 These complications then lead to the development of more aggressive pain and may also contribute to a lack of physical activity in the process.

 Here is a quick overview of how the pain cycle with prostatitis works.
 In addition to being a valid factor in a case of prostatitis, this pain cycle applies to conditions like prostate cancer and benign prostatic hyperplasia too.